arhea/aws-eks-examples/fluentbit/README.md

-# AppMesh Demo
+# Firelens Demo

-This demo is designed to show how to provision a cluster using AppMesh.
+This demo is designed to show how to provision a cluster that uses Firelens for logging.

 ## Deploy the Cluster